hazeycode/clulz/README.md

 Hi, Ziggy!
 ```

-A builtin `help` command is derived from the defined `CommandDescriptor`s
+A builtin `help` command is derived from the defined `CommandDescriptor`s.
+See [this issue](https://github.com/hazeycode/clulz/issues/1) re. allowing the builtin `help` to be overidden.

 See [example.zig](src/example.zig) for a more complete usage example.
 To run it: